The Social Media Club is funded by the Facebook Journalism Project

 Why a Social Media Club?

 Within an ever-changing digital landscape, social media is a vital tool for local publishers to distribute and discover content, engage with their audience and expand their brand footprint.
-As social media platforms evolve, local newsrooms can utilize the Social Media Club and the Local Media Resource Center to navigate updates and understand how these changes could affect workflow, traffic referrals, storytelling and more.
+As social media platforms evolve, local newsrooms can utilize the Social Media Club and the Local News Resource Center to navigate updates and understand how these changes could affect workflow, traffic referrals, storytelling and more.
 The Social Media Club offers additional insight into how Facebook, Instagram, CrowdTangle and other platforms are being used to meet newsroom and business goals, offered from real-world experiments, research and initiatives.
 The Social Media Club is supported by the Facebook Journalism Project and is modeled after LMA’s highly successful Chief Content Club and Chief Digital Club.

 How it works: